MirrorNetworking/MirrorDocs/manual/transports/websockets-transport/README.md

 ![Simple Web Transport Inspector](<../../../.gitbook/assets/simple-web-transport-current-inspector-view.png>)

 ## SSL Settings
+SSL settings is obsolete and may be removed in a future release.
+{% hint style="info" %}
+NOTE: WebGL performs a lot better with a Reverse Proxy, and that's generally easier to set up and maintain than using cert.json and PFX files.

+\
+Go to the [Reverse Proxy](../reverse-proxy/) page for instructions.
+{% endhint %}

-Read more about simple web transport and ssl in the [SSL guide](ssl/).
+For legacy purposes, you can read more about simple web transport and ssl in this [SSL guide](ssl/).

 ## Server Settings
 Specify what port the websocket based game server listens on.